Masqued/hymn-search-tool/README.md

 - hymnary.org may not have results for your specific query
 - Try searching by author or tune name instead

-**Script runs very slowly**
-- This is normal on first run due to browser initialization
-- Subsequent runs will be faster
-- The page needs time to load all content

 **Permission denied on Linux/Mac**
 ```bash
 chmod +x hymn_search.py